sp794uk/customer_churn_prediction_modeling/README.md

 ![alt text](https://github.com/sp794uk/customer_churn_prediction_modeling/blob/main/Images/banner.jpg "banner image")

-The customer churn is said to occur when a customer ends their relationship with a company.
-Owing to its direct impact on the revenue, it is one of the most important concerns for companies.
-In this project we aim to implement and compare performance of churn prediction models obtained using different machine learning algorithms.
-The performance of selected models is evaluated on a public dataset of customers in a Telecom Company using standard performance measures.
+When a customer terminates their relationship with a company, this is referred to as customer churn.
+It is one of the most important concerns for businesses because of its direct impact on revenue.
+The goal of this project is to implement and compare the performance of different churn prediction models.
+The performance of selected models is evaluated using standard performance measures on a public dataset of customers in a telecom company.